simonw/optfunc/README.txt

       -h, --help     show this help message and exit -v, --verbose

+TODO:

-TODO: Support for different types of argument, *args and **kwargs, and more.
+* Support for different argument types (int, string, filehandle, choices)
+* Special handling for 'stdin' as an argument name
+* Proper unix error semantics (sys.exit(1) etc)
+* Figure out a way to annotate arguments with their help text - a decorator?